dbs700/dbs700.github.io/content/post/2022-12-02-current-state-of-large-language-models-and-their-limitations/index.md

 Why we need it?
 First of all, because they can capture the complex and nuanced patterns and structures of natural language, allowing them to generate more accurate and human-like text than smaller models.
 They can also handle a wider range of languages, domains, and tasks, making them more versatile and adaptable to different scenarios.
 Additionally, large language models can learn from a large amount of data, allowing them to improve their performance and accuracy over time.

 One of the most popular model is GPT-3.
-While there is already GPT-4, that should be the next big thing, let's quickly see what is actually inside the model.
+While there is already rumors about GPT-4, and that should be the next big thing, let's quickly see what is actually inside this model.

 GPT-3 (Generative Pretrained Transformer 3) is a large language model developed by OpenAI that has been trained on a massive dataset of text data to generate human-like text.
 The architecture of GPT-3 is based on the transformer model, which uses self-attention mechanisms to process the input data and generate the output.